T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

 Once the gradients are computed, they are used by the optimization algorithm (often gradient descent or its variants) to update the network's parameters.
 The network parameters are adjusted in the direction that reduces the loss function.
 This process is iterated over multiple epochs (passes through the entire dataset) until the loss function converges to a minimum value or sufficiently small error.

 Roughly speaking this is the process that we want to follow for achieving our goal.
 With the foundational concepts established, we will now delve into the detailed steps required to build a neural network.
 Firstly, we need to create a class that represents data within our neural network.
 This class must track the origin of each data value, including the operations and values used to compute it, in order to facilitate accurate gradient calculation during backpropagation.
-We are goin to call the class for representing data *Value* class.
+We are going to call the class for representing data *Value* class.

 # Breakdown of the code for the Value class